-- Accommodation will be at Queens College, University of Melbourne.
+- Accommodation will be at Trinity College, University of Melbourne.

 - Dietary requirements will be catered for and students will need to provide this information as part of the application process.

 - All applications need to be submitted online.

 - Program is open only to students in Year 9.

 - Student applications will be reviewed and short telephone interviews will be conducted for those shortlisted (these can be conducted with a guardian, parent or teacher present with the student).

 - Shortlisted candidates will need to supply a letter of support from their School Principal supporting their application.

 - Successful applicants will be notified by 6 June.